dmitriz/dental-routine/dental-guide.md

 * **Cheese (e.g., Cheddar):** High in calcium, can help neutralize mouth acids, stimulates saliva.
   * **Considerations:** Contains fat and sodium, so moderation is key.
 Lower-fat options like mozzarella or feta can be considered.

-## Other Important Food Categories & Items
+## Other Important Food Categories and Items

 * **Grains:**
-  * You mentioned eating white and sticky rice.
-Suggestion was to incorporate more **whole grains** (like brown rice) for better nutritional value and fiber.
+  * Consider limiting white and sticky rice; choose whole grains for better nutrition and fiber.
 * **Proteins:**
   * **Fish (e.g., Pla Seek):** Good source of protein and omega-3 fatty acids.
 * **Processed Foods:**